Some posts contain compensated links. Please read this disclaimer for more info.

 A great place to stop for lunch is the little Čulig Rural House & Winery, perched on a hill in Vrhovac overlooking their lovely vineyard below.
 The restaurant is beautifully decorated in a traditional style with all the furniture and fittings created by a local craftsman.
 Take a close look at the doors made from barrels and the light fittings!

 The food is traditional, hearty, and delicious.
 Some of our favorites were the nettle gnocchi with ragu and tasty wood fire-roasted duck.
 While there, you must absolutely head down to their tasting room and sample their excellent wines.

 Another great winery to visit in the region is Šoštar.
-Make sure to try their delightful Frankovka and Lešćanec wines, while enjoying arguably the best vistas in the region.
+Make sure to try their delightful Frankovka and Lešćanec wines while enjoying arguably the region’s best vistas.

 Čulig Rural House& Winery – Vrhovac 68 L, 47280 Ozalj, Croatia

 Oh, what fun!
 This small but seriously cool fence kept my Little Donkey amused for some time.
 And okay, I’ll admit that I had some fun playing on it, too.